RexfordEssilfie/pli-notes/01-BasicProgrammingInHaskell.md

          , 50.9, 52.6, 50.2, 52.6, 51.6, 51.9, 50.5, 50.9, 51.7, 51.4, 51.7
          , 50.8, 51.9, 51.8, 51.9, 53 ]

-countInRange = undefined
+countInRange items min max = [i | i <- items, min < i, i < max]
 ~~~

-3. Recall that tuples are sequential structures that are heterogeneous but
+1. Recall that tuples are sequential structures that are heterogeneous but
     fixed-size, for example the `exampleTuple` variable below.
 Write
     a function, assignIndices that takes a string and creates a *list of pairs
     of integers and characters* where the `i`th character is paired with